openframeworks/ofBook/02_cplusplus_basics/chapter.md

 if (counter > 1) cout << "yes, it's greater";
 ```

 An if-statement with no curly braces will only "limit" the one immediately following line of code.
-Even with the other snap-in parts, the same "next line only" rules apply.
+Even with the other snap-in parts, the same "next line only" rules apply.  **[MH: Maybe add a free roaming line after the if in order to show the next line only rule]**

 ```C++
 if (counter > 1) cout << "yes, it's greater";